Lasdw6/agentic-personal-assistant/README.md

 # Agentic Personal Assistant

-## TL;DR
-A **stateful, backend-first AI assistant system** that I actively use for personal workflows.
-This repo documents the **architecture, execution model, memory design, and failure modes** of the system.
-The implementation code is kept private due to live usage over personal data — diagrams and explanations are public.

----

-## ⚠️ Disclaimer (Read First)
+## ⚠️ Disclaimer

 This is a **public documentation repository**.

-- The **implementation code is private**, as the system runs against personal data and live integrations.
+- The **implementation code is private**, as the system runs against my personal data and id rather not have it stolen.
-- This repo exists to document **design decisions, tradeoffs, and system architecture**.
+- This repo exists to document **design and system architecture**.
-- If you’re interested in a **walkthrough or live demo**, feel free to reach out.
+- If you’re interested in a **walkthrough or live demo**, feel free to reach out to me.

 ---

-## 🧠 Overview
+## Overview

-The Agentic Personal Assistant is a long-running AI system designed to operate over real personal data (documents, email, calendar) with:
+The Agentic Personal Assistant (APRIL) is an multi agentic system I designed to use my personal data (documents, emails, calendar) to make my life easier.

-- Explicit memory management
-- Guarded agent execution
-- Production-aware observability

-This is **not** a chat demo or tutorial project.

-The goal is to explore what it takes to build an assistant that:
-- Maintains state across interactions
-- Retrieves and reasons over user-owned data
-- Exposes failure modes instead of hiding them
-- Can be operated, debugged, and evolved over time

-This repository focuses on **system design**, not implementation details.

 ---